-Ultimately, I use dance in the classroom as a tool for greater self-awareness, using both critical thinking and embodied skills as avenues to self-discovery as well as strategies for building intentional relationships.
-Equal opportunities are offered for students to individually reflect on course material and engage in conversation and activity with peers.
+Ultimately, I use dance in the classroom as a tool for greater self-awareness, using both knowledge and embodied skills as avenues to self-discovery as well as strategies for building intentional relationships.
+Equal opportunities are offered for students to both individually reflect on course material and engage in conversation and activity with peers.
 A dual awareness and use of internal and external processing is both encouraged and provided through in-class group activities, small group check-ins, and opportunities for open dialogue.

-I believe that dance is for everybody and every body, that it is a medium through which we experience and interpret concepts, experiences, and relationships.
 My goal is to provide a space where students feel challenged but capable; challenged to think in new ways and counter preconceived notions, but capable in their own abilities to be successful.
 It is important to me that students be responsible for their own learning without being coerced or guilted into it.
 I work intentionally to disrupt a classroom culture of shame by valuing each individual and what they offer by simply existing, while simultaneously encouraging a practice of awareness as to how they exist in relationship to each other and the community past, present, and future.